zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 where \\(I\\) is the current, \\(A\\) is the area of the current loop, and \\(\bm{n}\\) is the unit vector normal to the loop.

 Like in the case of polarization, magnetism comes in different forms \[[5](#references) (vol. II, ch.
 34)\].
 Unfortunately, none of them appear to have a satisfactory explanation in terms of classical physics.
-In particular, there is no good analog of Equation 10.17 for induced magnetization.
+In particular, to the best of the author's knowledge, there is no good analog of Equation 10.17 for induced magnetization.

 For weak fields, it is possible to combine Equations 1.12.2 and 5.2.3 to express the *magnetic polarization* \\(\bm{M}\\) in terms of the relative permeability \\(\mu\_r\\),